These are the countries UK travellers can visit without quarantine

 Air bridges: English travellers can now visit these 70 countries

-Slovenia, Slovakia, Latvia, Estonia and St Vincent and the Grenadines are reportedly set to be added to the list later this month.
+Today, Slovenia, Slovakia, Latvia, Estonia and St Vincent and the Grenadines were added to the list.

 Instead of the previous two-way ‘air bridge’ agreement, whereby other countries would remove restrictions on UK visitors arriving in exchange for access for their citizens to the UK, the new ‘travel corridor’ approach will only remove the mandatory 14-day self-isolation period on return to the UK – and only for English residents.
 The rules vary in Scotland, Wales and Northern Ireland.
 All arrivals will also need to provide contact details on arriving home via air, rail or sea.